All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Evaluation

-\textbf{Analysis with experimental results: }Table~\ref{tab:multiply_unit_analysis} summarizes design configurations and supported numeric formats, and shows area and energy consumption.
-The energy consumption is reported with values divided by throughputs (i.e., energy per one operation).
-The proposed multiplier can support exponents from 1b to 8b and support mantissa with multiple precisions of 3b and 7b, thus the multiplier supports more diverse precisions than the baslines in the floating point operation mode.
-In addition, the proposed multiplier takes up 1132.33um\textsuperscript{2}, which is 1.37$\times$ and 1.61$\times$ smaller values than the baselines.
-That is because the proposed multiplier has only one CSM which occupies the largest area among sub-logics of the floating point multiplier.
-In the case of energy consumption, the proposed multiplier saves the energy by 0.37$\sim$9.31\% for bfloat16, INT8, and INT4 modes compared to the baselines.
-However, the multiplier consumes higher energy by 6.11\% on average in FP8 modes, thanks to the activated isolation logic, which is inserted to gate the sub-logics (e.g., normalizers and rounders depicted in Fig.~\ref{fig:multiplier_examples}-(a)) when they are not working, between CSM and normalizer.
+\textbf{Analysis with experimental results: }Table~\ref{tab:multiply_unit_analysis} summarizes the design configurations of the proposed multiplier and baseline multiply units, along with their area and energy values.
+The proposed multiplier supports exponents ranging from 1b to 8b and mantissas with multiple precisions of 3b and 7b, allowing it to handle a wider range of precisions compared to the baselines in FP operation modes.
+Although the proposed multiplier operates at a lower frequency of 429 MHz (i.e., $T_{clk}$ = 2.33ns), which is 1.38\% and 5.71\% lower than the baseline designs due to the increased critical path caused by the reconfigured CSM, it achieves notable area savings.
+Specifically, the all-in-one multiplier occupies only 1132.33 µm\textsuperscript{2}, which is 1.37$\times$ and 1.61$\times$ smaller than the baselines.
+This reduction is primarily due to the proposed multiplier having only a single CSM, which occupies the largest area among the sub-modules of the FP multiplier (Fig.~\ref{fig:fp_multiplier}), unlike the baseline multiply units.
+In terms of energy efficiency, the proposed multiplier achieves energy savings of 0.37$\sim$9.31\% in bfloat16, INT8, and INT4 modes compared to the baselines.
+However, it consumes 6.11\% more energy on average in FP8 modes due to the activated isolation logic, which gates the sub-modules (e.g., normalizers and rounders depicted in Fig.~\ref{fig:multiplier_examples}-(a)) in the CSM and the normalizer when they are not in use.